Click on the links below to go right to that information:

 Academic Advice and Information

 Students in the college are expected to assume responsibility for planning their academic programs in accordance with college policies and major requirements.
-To assist undergraduate students, the college maintains the CLAS Academic Advising Office, North Classroom, 1030, 303-556-2555.
-Students must meet with a CLAS staff advisor upon matriculation into the college through one of the established orientations for first-year freshmen or transfer students.
-Undergraduate students can identify their assigned CLAS staff advisor in the “Advisor” box in their Student Center on the Passport ID portal.
-The CLAS staff advisor advises undergraduate students about CU Denver and CLAS specific policies, CU Denver core curriculum and CLAS specific degree requirements, and certifies that CU Denver core requirements and CLAS specific degree requirements have been met for graduation purposes.
+To assist undergraduate students, the college maintains the CLAS Academic Advising Office.
+Students meet with a CLAS staff advisor upon matriculation into the college through one of the established orientations for first-year freshmen or transfer students.
+Undergraduate students can find their assigned CLAS staff advisor in the “Advisor” box in their Student Center.
+The CLAS staff advisor advises undergraduate students about CU Denver and CLAS graduation requirements, and certifies that CU Denver core requirements and CLAS graduation requirements have been met.